-The paradox of too marked a protective logic in uncertainty, therefore, is that it increases the risk of failure.
+The paradox of an overly protective logic in the face of uncertainty is therefore that it increases the risk of failure.
 But the danger of this logic goes further.
-By reducing the capacity for action in the name of risk reduction, it also prevents us from taking advantage of the opportunities created by uncertainty.
-Uncertainty exists because the future is not determined.
-If it were, humans would only be spectators of independent “historical forces”.
-Uncertainty is thus what permits human action, and in particular creative action, be it by artists, scientists, entrepreneurs or innovators.
-What these creators show is that while they cannot always predict or control what happens, they nevertheless control how they can take advantage of it.
-They accept to let go of a control over reality, which is anyway largely illusory, to focus on what they can control: their own action in relation to this reality.
+By limiting our ability to act in the name of reducing risk, it also prevents us from taking advantage of the opportunities that uncertainty creates.
+Uncertainty exists because the future is undetermined.
+If it were, human beings would be mere spectators of independent “historical forces.
+Uncertainty, then, is what makes human action possible, especially creative action, whether by artists, scientists, entrepreneurs, or innovators.
+What these creators demonstrate is that while they cannot always predict or control what will happen, they do control how they can take advantage of it.
+They accept letting go of control over reality, which is largely illusory anyway, in order to focus on what they can control: their own action in relation to that reality.

-Vulnerability is therefore a condition that allows a better connection to reality, because it allows things to pass that we would normally want to block.
-This means that leaders must admit a form of humility in the face of reality and accept that this vulnerability is in fact a strength.
+The only way to allow a creative connection with the changing reality is to open up, to let air and light into the armor.
+In a way, this means accepting a part of the vulnerability that characterizes “that which is easily accessible”.
+We must therefore accept that we can easily be affected by reality and its surprises, with the risks that this entails.
+Vulnerability is therefore a condition that allows a better connection with reality, because it allows things to pass that we would normally want to block.
+This means that leaders must admit a form of humility in the face of reality and accept that this vulnerability is actually a strength.

 Of course, vulnerability is not an easy concept to sell to leaders.
 They have been trained and indoctrinated with the idea that a leader knows everything, plans everything, can do everything, and must protect his or her teams, who are supposedly less capable of thinking and acting and fearful of an uncertain future.
 This mental model is a legacy of the Middle Ages; it is completely outdated and needs to evolve.